simple-login/app/README.md

 Input:
 - `Authentication` header that contains the api key
-- `page_id` used for the pagination.
+- `page_id` in query.
+Used for the pagination.
 The endpoint returns maximum 20 aliases for each page. `page_id` starts at 0.
 - (Optional) query: included in request body.
 Some frameworks might prevent GET request having a non-empty body, in this case this endpoint also supports POST.

 Output: